jacobbpp/The-Data-Drop/readme.md

 They will not write your solution for you, but they will help you move forwards.

-## Showcase, Judging and Prizes 🎤
+## Showcase, Judging and Prizes

-At the end of the day each team will give a short showcase covering:
+At the end of the day each team will give a showcase covering:

 - What was the problem
 - What you built